RyanBijkerk/thebrewnewb-website/_posts/2021-09-19-spicy-mango-ipa.md

 | 9 g | Hops | Citra | Day 4 |
 | 7 g | Hops | Amarillo | Day 4 |

+This still needs to be done, but based on the feedback received from Ramon I might postpone the dry hopping at a later stage to increase the fresh hoppy flavours.

 ### Fermentation
 The fementation is on 20°C for 14 days.

 ## Notes
 This recipy is also avaiable on [BrewFather](https://share.brewfather.app/uBb7GSyMzVQaiY){:target="_blank"}.

+Note for my self, next time, ensure to use the hop bags or a hopping basket because the filter was clogged up.
+This is also needed for the mango.

 ## Conclusion
 Brew is still in fermentation.